QuentinRa/blog.quentinra.dev/programming-languages/low-level/libraries/ncurses/index.md

 }
 ```

-Colors are represented using a number.
+Colors are represented by a number.
 It can go from 0 to 256, but some terminals only support 0 to 8.
 To use a color, you need to wrap it inside a pair.
 A pair has a foreground color, and a background color.

 ```cpp
 init_pair(pair_id, foreground, background);